Royal Mail is back! Enjoy reliable delivery across the UK as we return to using Royal Mail for your orders.

 How quickly does Ventolin work?

-Ventolin usually starts to work within 5 to 20 minutes (Johnson et al., 2022; Ullmann et al., 2015).
+Within 5 to 20 minutes you should experience some relief from your symptoms (Johnson et al., 2022; Ullmann et al., 2015).
 The exact timing can vary between individuals, but it is generally fast-acting.

 Why Ventolin is effective